AlexBNZ/gravity_falls/README.md

 ### Time Baby Missions

 Starting with reaching the 3x Baby bonus, and thereafter every 3x after that (ie. 6x & 9x), the player is assigned a ramdomly selected Time Baby mission from the three below.
-(MOSTLY WORKING! - Not sure what to do after all three modes are attempted.)
+(CURRENTLY WORKING!)

 * **Globnar**

-(NOT YET STARTED)
+The player has to help Blendin pick up the anachronistic things left around Gravity Falls by hitting six shots.
+These are the Watertower ramp, Trembley's Cove shot, the Zodiac saucer, then Tent of Telepathy sacuer, the Mystery Shack ramp, and the Extra Ball saucer.

 * **The Inconveniencing**